Tímea Babos: 2025–26: New partnership, WTA Finals finalist, hiatus

-In May she and Stefani won the WTA 500 Internationaux de Strasbourg, defeating in the final Guo Hanyu and Nicole Melichar-Martinez.
+In May, she and Stefani won the WTA 500 Internationaux de Strasbourg, defeating in the final Guo Hanyu and Nicole Melichar-Martinez.

-In September the Babos-Stefani pair won the first edition of SP Open, a WTA 250 tournament in São Paulo, Brazil, defeating Brazilians Ingrid Martins and Laura Pigossi in three sets at the doubles final, loosing only one set through the campaign.
+In September the Babos-Stefani pair won the first edition of SP Open, a WTA 250 tournament in São Paulo, Brazil, defeating Brazilians Ingrid Martins and Laura Pigossi in three sets at the doubles final, losing only one set through the campaign.

-Then Stefani and Babos went to play at the Asian hard courts tournaments.
-At the China Open at Beijing they reached the quarterfinals before losing in two sets to Miyu Kato and Fanny Stollár.
+Then Stefani and Babos went to play at the Asian Swing tournaments.
+At the China Open, they reached the quarterfinals, before losing in two sets to Miyu Kato and Fanny Stollár.

-At the Wuhan Open they stopped at the round of sixteen where they lost to Iva Jovic and Giuliana Olmos in three sets.
+At the Wuhan Open, they stopped at the round of 16 where they lost to Iva Jovic and Giuliana Olmos in three sets.

 At the Ningbo International Open they were runner-ups and lost to Nicole Melichar-Martinez and Liudmila Samsonova at the final.
 By reaching the final, Babos and Stefani got the remaining points they needed to qualify for the WTA Finals at the seventh position.
 This was the fourth time Babos qualified for the WTA Finals.

 Lastly, Babos and Stefani got to be the champions of the Pan Pacific Open in Tokyo, beating Anna Danilina and Aleksandra Krunić in straight sets at the final, securing their fourth title together in their fifth final.

-In October, Stefani and Babos were selected to be in a poll on WTA’s Instagram account for the “Shot of the month” with a no-look backhand shot from Stefani at the opening set of the doubles final in Ningbo.
+In October, Stefani and Babos were selected to be in a poll on WTA's Instagram account for the "Shot of the month" with a no-look backhand shot from Stefani at the opening set of the doubles final in Ningbo.
 They won the poll by being the most voted by the public.

-At the WTA Finals Babos and Stefani were selected to be in the Liezel Huber group.
+At the WTA Finals, Babos and Stefani were selected to be in the Liezel Huber group.

-They finished the round robin as the second best team, after losing in three sets to Taylor Townsend and Kateřina Siniaková at the first match, winning against Mirra Andreeva and Diana Shneider in three sets at the second match and finally winning against Gabriela Dabrowski and Erin Routliffe at the third match in three sets.
+They finished the round robin as the second best team, after losing in three sets to Townsend and Siniaková at the first match, winning against Mirra Andreeva and Diana Shneider in three sets at the second match and finally winning against Gabriela Dabrowski and Erin Routliffe at the third match in three sets.

 Those results made Stefani and Babos to go beyond the WTA Finals' round robin and reach the semifinals.